oannes23/uuclv-automation/uuclv-events/README.md

 - **If you have your own graphic already, please upload it here**
 - Email Address (for contact + approvals)

-This is the *single* input source for all building and website events.
+This is the input source for **one‑shot** building + website events.
+Repeating events use a second, nearly identical form documented below.

 ---